bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	foo()
 	```

-⚠️  **Are they even different?** It just looks like the `name` property holds the name of the variable it created.
-(Also,  name is non-writable - so the value can't be changed.)
+⚠️  **How are they different?** It looks like the `name` property just stores the name of the variable it created.

-Yes.
-To understand, let's look at more examples -
+Yes, they are somewhat different .
+Let's look at more examples -
 1. You can always store the function in a different variable, but `func.name` will NOT change.
 	```js
 	// Example 1